Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 In this section, we present our proposed distributed MPSCs in detail.
 Any other discussions about theoretical aspects of these algorithms such as linearizability, progress guarantee, time complexity are deferred to @theoretical-aspects[].

+In our description, we assume that each process in our program is assigned a unique number as an identifier, which is termed as its *rank*.
+The numbers are taken from the range of `[0, size - 1]`, with `size` being the number of processes in our program.

 == Distributed primitives in pseudocode

 Although we use MPI-3 RMA to implement these algorithms, the algorithm specifications themselves are not inherently tied to MPI-3 RMA interfaces.
 For clarity and convenience in specification, we define the following distributed primitives used in our pseudocode.